 4. Cumulative pensionable pay (C P P1 and 2)

 This is the cumulative pensionable pay (PP) and/or Assumed Pensionable Pay (A P P) in either section of the Scheme in the Scheme year.
-It includes the value of emoluments specified in the contract of employment as being pensionable emoluments (including the pensionable emolument value of salary sacrificed for such items as childcare vouchers, and for pension contribution salary sacrifice via a Shared Cost A V C arrangement).
+It includes the value of emoluments specified in the contract of employment as being pensionable emoluments such as the pensionable emolument value of salary sacrificed childcare vouchers, and for pension contribution salary sacrifice via a Shared Cost A V C arrangement.

 The cumulative pensionable pay must be provided separately for each job and for each section as different accrual rates will apply when calculating the pension in each section.
 If the employee moves between sections more than once in a Scheme year, there is no requirement to differentiate cumulatives between different periods in the same section.
 The dates the member was in each section may need to be provided to the L G P S administering authority.
 The cumulative amounts should contain all of the P P and/or A P P in each section during the year.